Here are some of my best walks for wild camping in the UK, with links to tent and footwear used on the walks.

 I’ve often walked in this area, most recently in 2019 with my 19 year old son, who incredibly still wants to walk with me.
 Great company, scenery and weather.
 In late September it was still warm enough to stop and swim in the sea and sleep on Rhossili Beach under the stars.

-Recommended reading: Carmarthen Bay and Gower cicular walks.
+Recommended reading: Carmarthen Bay and Gower circular walks books

 I walked this in 2009, east to west.
 The Yorkshire moors and dales were a lot more varied and interesting than I was expecting.
 The little gullies and valleys were beautiful, and the hospitality of the locals absolutely made the walk.
 Walkers were made so welcome in the pubs – even allowing us to camp in the beer garden on some occasions!
 No, I don’t think this counts as wild camping either, but it was a lot of fun.

-Recommended reading: Cicerone The Coast to Coast walk.
+Recommended reading: Cicerone The Coast to Coast walk book

 Long-distance circuits here also hold memories of my dad, and I have now walked this area with my family too.
 I love that you can stay high on the ridges for so long.
 Wild camping spots are possible, but you need to be discreet.